Teredo

 • netsh interface teredo set state servername=win1910.ipv6.microsoft.com

 Reboot the computer after running these commands, then you can check if Teredo is enabled again by running netsh int teredo show state again.
-This time, you should recieve the Enabled output.
+This time, you should receive the Enabled output.

 Credit to Randy for commands and images